Ananya0909/Ananya0909/README.md

 # 👋 Heya, I'm Ananya and welcome to my Github bio.

-📖 Currently pusuing B.Tech in the field of Computer Science and Engineering focused in IoT from Chandigarh Unversity (2020-2024)
+📖 Currently pusuing B.E. in the field of Computer Science and Engineering focused in IoT from Chandigarh Unversity (2020-2024)

 🦄 Skilled in

-~C++ programmimg language
+~ C++ programmimg language

 ~ Python programmimg language

 ~ Front-End web development with HTML, CSS & Bootstrap

+🤩 Data Science enthusiast.

 ✈️ I love to travel and discover hidden secrets!